 Lobbyists will help you enter both these markets.
 Apart from helping you put in place the necessary infrastructure, lobbying organizations will guide you in employing a talented workforce and obtain necessary permits from governmental ministries.

 Apart from that, provided you hire a professional lobbying firm, you can count on them to identify areas of investment.
 They might also give you the lowdown on the market you intend to target by carrying out user surveys to check the sentiment of the potential end-customer.

-#2: Help African tech investors enter the Western market
+#2: Help African tech investor enter the Western Market

 Provided your tech business is already burgeoning in Africa and you feel like there’s a demand for your product in the Western market, you can count on Lobbying Africa to open doors of European and North American markets for your business.

 Why should you trust us?
-Because while we specialize in the African market, our headquarters is based in Lisbon, Portugal.
+Because while we specialize in the African market, our headquarters is based in London/Lisbon.
 More importantly, you can count on us to deliver the goods because we’re well-versed in the intricacies of the western tech world.

 In other words, whether you want to create a solo LLC in England or hoping to enter into a partnership in France – and whether you want to expand the reach of your Ecommerce app to Italy or hoping to exploit Portugal’s love-affair with clean power by using your solar grid system – we have got you covered!

 Need proof to believe in this ‘claim’?
 Then you might want to get in touch with our representatives.
 Regardless of the time zone you might be residing in, the fact that we have our offices both in Europe, as well as Africa, means that one of our reps will be ready to assist you throughout the working days.